-Beyond that there’s Jordaan, a former working-class area that’s now full of galleries, restaurants and boutiques among some of the prettiest stretch of canal.
+Beyond that there’s Jordaan, a former working-class area now full of galleries, restaurants and boutiques among some of the prettiest stretch of canal.
 Or hang out in the cafés of De Pijp, a district with a young, creative feel that’s is home to the Albert Cuypmarkt street market.
-Or visit the Jewish Quarter for the Waterlooplein flea market, zoo and botanical gardens.
+You can also visit the Jewish Quarter for the Waterlooplein flea market, zoo and botanical gardens.

 For classical music fans, there are free half-hour lunchtime concerts at the Concertegebouw concert house at 12.30pm on Wednesdays (mid-September to June).
 Some feature the full orchestra rehearsing and others have young musicians.
-There are also similar concerts on Tuesdays at 12.30pm in the foyer of the Dutch National Opera and Ballet.
+There are also similar concerts on Tuesdays at 12.30pm (September to May) in the foyer of the Dutch National Opera and Ballet.

-Museums and galleries

 Money-saving museums and galleries

-You can book museum tickets online in advance, which won’t save you money but will help skip the ticket queue.
-It’s an especially good idea at the Anne Frank House as you get a timed entry slot and can bypass the long queues that often stretch right down the street (entry costs €9 for adults, €4,50 for children 10-17 and is free for under 10s).
+You can book museum tickets online in advance, which won’t save you money but will help you skip the ticket queue.
+It’s an especially good idea at the Anne Frank House as you get a timed entry slot that lets you can bypass the long queues that often stretch right down the street (entry costs €10 for adults, €5 for children 10-17 and free for under 10s).

-For a free taste of culture, head to the Schuttersgalerij or Civic Guards Gallery, where 15 Goldern Age paintings, similar to Rembrandt’s Night Watch, line a covered street near the Amsterdam Museum.
+For a free taste of culture, head to the Schuttersgalerij or Civic Guards Gallery, where 15 Goldern Age paintings, similar in style to Rembrandt’s Night Watch, line a covered street near the Amsterdam Museum.
 In a modern building on the riverside, the EYE film museum has a free basement cinema and private viewing pods.
 It’s free to get there too on the Buiksloterweg ferry from behind Centraal Station.
-Other free museums include the City Archives, Multatuli Museum and Hollandsche Schouwburg (Holocaust Memorial).
+Other free museums include the City Archives, Multatuli Museum and the Hollandsche Schouwburg (Holocaust Memorial).

 Top city views

-For a budget breakfast, head to the HEMA department store where they do a 9am–10am breakfast deal where you get a croissant, bacon and egg sandwich and tea or coffee for €1.
+For a budget breakfast, head to the HEMA department store where they do a 9am–10am breakfast deal where you get a croissant, bacon and egg baguette and tea or coffee for €2.
 And for a cheaper alternative to restaurants try an eetcafé, a kind of diner where they serve simple dishes at low prices.
 Or try some of Amsterdam’s street food – poffetjes (fluffy mini pancakes), stroopwafels (syrup waffles) or raw herring served with onions and pickles.
 There’s even a chain of fully automated 24-hour snack shops called FEBO.

-Amsterdam’s most famous beer export is Heineken, and you can take a tour of the Heineken Experience visitors centre for €18.
-Or for €4.50 you can do you can take a 20-minute tour of the Brouwerij ‘t IJ craft brewery, underneath the city’s tallest windmill.
-Tours run every Friday, Saturday and Sunday at 3.30pm and include a beer of your choice.
-For something a bit stronger, the Wynand Fockink jenever distillery and bar where you can taste their range of liqueurs before you buy (open 3pm-9pm daily).
+Amsterdam’s most famous beer export is Heineken, and you can take a tour of the Heineken Experience visitors centre for €21 (€18 if you book in advance online).
+Or for €6 you can do you can do a 20-minute tour of the Brouwerij ‘t IJ craft brewery, underneath the city’s tallest windmill.
+English tours run every Friday, Saturday and Sunday at 3.30pm and include a beer of your choice.
+For something a bit stronger, at the Wynand Fockink jenever distillery and bar you can taste their liqueurs before you buy (open 2pm-9pm daily).

-Amsterdam is a really walkable city, and you can download a city map from the tourist office site.
+Amsterdam is a really walkable city, and you can pick up a map from the tourist office for €2.50.
 Or join the locals and get on your bike – somehow there are more bikes than people in Amsterdam.
-Bike rentals cost around €10 for 24 hours, but if you rent longer-term you get better rates (additional days around €6).
+Bike rentals cost around €14.50 for 24 hours, but if you rent longer-term you get better rates (additional days cost around €8).
 If you have the I Amsterdam card you get a 25% discount on rentals from MacBike and Amsterbike.

 If you’re planning on using the trams or buses a lot, it’s worth investing in a public transport pass.
-GVB passes give you unlimited travel on trams, buses and the metro for varying periods ranging from one day (€7.50) up to seven days (€32).
-Or there’s the Amsterdam Travel Ticket which includes train travel to and from Schipol Airport as well as unlimited public transport (1 day €15, 2 day €20, 3 day €25).
+GVB passes give you unlimited travel on trams, buses and the metro for varying periods which range from one day (€7.50) up to seven days (€34.50).
+Or there’s the Amsterdam Travel Ticket which includes train travel to and from Schipol Airport as well as unlimited public transport within the city (1-day €16, 2-day €21, 3-day €26).

-There are over 100km of canals around Amsterdam, so one of the best ways to see the city is from the water.
-A standard 75-minute canal cruise costs €16 for adults and €8.50 for children aged 5–12 – you save €2 per adult/€1 per child by booking online or it’s free with the I Amsterdam card.
+There are over 100km of canals surrounding Amsterdam, so one of the best ways to see the city is from the water.
+A standard 75-minute canal cruise costs €18 for adults and €8.50 for children aged 5–12.
+You can save €2 per adult/€1 per child by booking online or it’s free with the I Amsterdam card.
 Or you can take a free boat trip across the IJ, the stretch of water behind Centraal Station, to NDSM Wharf in Amsterdam Noord, a derelict shipyard turned creative community with galleries, sculptures and waterside bars and cafés.